HKUST-SING/TrafficGenerator/README.md

 ```
 For each request, the client chooses a fanout with a probability proportional to the weight.
 For example, with the above configuration, half the requests have fanout 1, and 20% have fanout 8.
 If the user does not specify the fanout distribution, the fanout size is always 1 for all requests.

 * **dscp:** DSCP value and weight.
 The DSCP value and weight are both integers.
-No that DSCP value should be smaller than 64.
+Note that DSCP value should be smaller than 64.
 ```
 dscp 0 25
 dscp 1 25